jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Theme plugins
 ^^^^^^^^^^^^^

 A theme is a special application plugin that registers a theme with the ``ThemeManager`` service.
 Theme CSS assets are specially bundled in an extension (see :ref:`themePath`) so they can be unloaded or loaded as the theme is activated.
+Since CSS files referenced by the ``style`` or ``styleModule`` keys are automatically bundled and loaded on the page, the theme files should not be referenced by these keys.

 The extension package containing the theme plugin must include all static assets that are referenced by ``@import`` in its theme CSS files.
 Local URLs can be used to reference files relative to the location of the referring sibling CSS files.
 For example ``url('images/foo.png')`` or ``url('../foo/bar.css')`` can be used to refer local files in the theme.
 Absolute URLs (starting with a ``/``) or external URLs (e.g. ``https:``) can be used to refer to external assets.